Skip to content

 2. Omit common child roles unless you need a variant (checkbox / radio menu items, mixed controls, etc.).

-3. For detailed precedence (mismatches, inference limits, overrides) see Precedence & Overrides.
+3. For detailed precedence (mismatches, inference limits, overrides) see Behavior → role mapping & precedence.

 Alternatives considered